sridaranathiyappan/forumsri/RetailerMasterdocument.md

 1. Customers are created using create customer page by distributor user
 1. Customer are created using universal master by converting selecting available universal master and convert it to Customer.
 1. Using Importing option by distributor or company users.
-1. Customers created by Salesperson from field using mobile device.
+1. Customers created by Retailer from field using mobile device.
 These informations are recevied and converted to customer.
 1. During Sub distributor and Distributor associations, Customers are created implicitly
 1. During Retailer re-alignment, Customers are created implicitly.